CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Development

 \section{Development}

-Before describing the architectural decisions and their implementation, it is worth establishing \textbf{what a CTF challenge is} from a technical standpoint, as this characterization underpins many of the design decisions made.
+Before describing the architectural decisions and their implementation, it is useful to establish \textbf{what a CTF challenge is} from a technical standpoint, as this characterisation underpins many of the design decisions adopted.

-A CTF challenge is a self-contained and reproducible unit composed of the source code of the vulnerable service, the resources required to build it, and the configuration files that describe how to run it.
-From this source code, a \textit{Docker} image is generated that encapsulates the complete challenge environment: the base operating system, dependencies, the running service, and the flag that the participant must find.
-This image can be instantiated as a container on any system with \textit{Docker} available, producing an identical execution environment regardless of the underlying hardware or operating system.
-Since each challenge is a self-sufficient unit that makes no assumptions about the environment in which it runs, challenge instances can be deployed, replicated, stopped, and replaced programmatically and without any effect on the rest of the infrastructure.
+A CTF challenge is a self-contained and reproducible unit composed of the source code of the vulnerable service, the resources needed to build it, and the configuration files that describe how to run it.
+In the context of this platform, challenges come from \textbf{trusted sources}: they are developed and maintained by our own collaborators and developers, which guarantees their quality, security, and pedagogical suitability.
+For participation in events, \textbf{guest users} are employed, whose access is confined to the competition environment without privileges over the underlying infrastructure.
+From that source code, a \textit{Docker} image is generated that encapsulates the complete challenge environment: the base operating system, dependencies, the running service, and the \textit{flag} that the participant must find.
+This image can be instantiated as a container on any system with \textit{Docker}, producing an identical execution environment regardless of the underlying hardware or operating system.
+Since each challenge is a self-sufficient unit that assumes nothing about the environment in which it runs, it is possible to deploy, replicate, stop, and replace challenge instances programmatically and without side effects on the rest of the infrastructure.

+The platform is specifically designed for \textbf{\textit{jeopardy}-format CTFs}, which is the modality adopted by UPNA for its cybersecurity events.
+In this format, challenges are presented independently, classified by category (reverse engineering, web exploitation, cryptography, forensic analysis, binary exploitation, etc.) and difficulty level.
+Each challenge is autonomous and has an associated unique \textit{flag} whose correct submission awards points.
+Unlike the attack-defence format, participants do not interact with each other through the infrastructure, which considerably simplifies isolation and orchestration requirements.